-In relation to the current Act, an audit committee is required to be established comprising 3 or more persons appointed by absolute majority by a local government.
-Most of the members must be council members.
-The CEO or a local government employee cannot be a member.
+Under the current provisions of the Act, an audit committee is required to be established comprising of 3 or more persons appointed by an absolute majority decision of the local government.
+The majority of the members must be council members and the CEO or a local government employee cannot be a member.